Salaah01/pandas-data-cleaner/README.md

 )
 ```

-We will now get the following dataframe:
+We will now get the following data frame:

 ```python
 pd.DataFrame({